-Due to our careful patient scheduling we are always able to provide enough time for scheduled appointments.
+Due to our careful patient scheduling, we are always able to provide enough time for scheduled appointments.
 On the other hand, this is why we are not able to supply unscheduled or emergency appointments.
 In case a patient already known to our practice urgently needs counseling, please call us or use our contact form, and we hope to serve your needs as soon as we can.
-In case of a psychiatric emergency, please refer to the departments of child and adolescent psychiatry at University hospital in Erlangen oder Klinikum Nürnberg.
+In case of a psychiatric emergency, please refer to the departments of child and adolescent psychiatry at University hospital in Erlangen or Klinikum Nürnberg.

 Where can I find more information on the web?